Open Now — 24/7 Plumbing

 So, if the chain or sealing gasket breaks, the water will start leaking out of the flush tank.
 Fortunately, it is easy to diagnose if the flapper chain is broken.
 Take off the lid of the flush to check if it is intact.

-You can try to put some pressure on the gasket to see if the leakage stops.
+You can try applying some pressure to the gasket to see if the leakage stops.
 If it does, then the gasket is damaged and needs replacement.

 4. Malfunctioning Toilet Handle